rkusa/DATIS/README.md

 - `OVERRIDE {INFO LETTER}`: Allows you to override the dynamic rotating selection of the ATIS information letter if your mission requires a specific and constant value.
 - `ACTIVE {RUNWAY OVERRIDE}`: Can be used if the SPINS for the airfield differ from the prevailing winds and you want to override the calculated active runway.
 - `QNH {QNH OVERRIDE in inHg}`: Can be used if the QNH announcement needs to be a specific value, usually to include compensation for temperature which DCS's data export does not include.
+- `NO HPA`: Disable adding pressures in hectopascals to the remarks section..
+- `NO QFE`: Disabled inclusion of QFE in the remarks section.

 Examples: